saikishore789/Gen-AI/README.md

 # Gen-AI
-The foundations of Generative AI, explore Large Language Models (LLMs), master frameworks like LangChain, LlamaIndex, CrewAI, and PydanticAI
+The foundations of Generative AI, Large Language Models (LLMs), master frameworks like LangChain, LlamaIndex, CrewAI, and PydanticAI